Background pattern

 Adults with rheumatoid arthritis, psoriatic arthritis, ankylosing spondylitis, or axial spondyloarthritis without radiographic evidence of ankylosing spondylitis

-Imraldi prefilled syringe and prefilled pen are only available in 40 mg doses.
-Therefore, it is not possible to administer Imraldi prefilled syringe or prefilled pen to pediatric patients who require less than a full dose of 40 mg.
-When an alternative dose is required, other presentations that offer this option must be used.
+Imraldi in pre-filled syringe and pre-filled pen is only available in 40 mg doses.
+Therefore, it is not possible to administer Imraldi in pre-filled syringe or pre-filled pen to pediatric patients who require less than a full 40 mg dose.
+When an alternative dose is required, other presentations that offer this option should be used.

-Imraldi is administered subcutaneously.
-The usual dose in adults with rheumatoid arthritis, ankylosing spondylitis, axial spondyloarthritis without radiographic evidence of ankylosing spondylitis, and patients with psoriatic arthritis is 40 mg of adalimumab administered every other week as a single dose.
+Imraldi is injected under the skin (subcutaneously).
+The normal dose in adults with rheumatoid arthritis, ankylosing spondylitis, axial spondyloarthritis without radiographic evidence of ankylosing spondylitis, and for patients with psoriatic arthritis is 40 mg of adalimumab administered every other week as a single dose.

-In the case of rheumatoid arthritis, treatment with methotrexate is maintained during use of Imraldi.
-If your doctor determines that methotrexate is inappropriate, Imraldi may be administered alone.
+In the case of rheumatoid arthritis, treatment with methotrexate is maintained during the use of Imraldi.
+If your doctor determines that methotrexate is inappropriate, Imraldi can be administered alone.

 Children, adolescents, and adults with juvenile idiopathic polyarticular arthritis

-Children and adolescents from 2 years of age with 10 kg to 30 kg of weight
+Children and adolescents from 2 years of age with a weight of 10 kg to 30 kg

 The recommended dose of Imraldi is 20 mg every other week.